 Gysberts said he thinks the property has been zoned as professional office/mixed use, which Wallace said would be a good use for the site.

-Councilman Martin E. Brubaker asked if anything could be placed on the lagoon after the project is completed.
+Martin E. Brubaker asked if anything could be placed on the lagoon after the project is completed.

 Wallace said he did not think so, but noted it would be safe to walk on.

-But groundwater testing at the site found significant contamination, he told the council.
+Groundwater testing at the site found significant contamination, he told the council.

-Apart from drinking water at the site or bathing in it, Wallace said he does not think the groundwater contamination poses a threat to the public.
+But apart from drinking water at the site or bathing in it, Wallace said he does not think the groundwater contamination poses a threat to the public.

 Officials at the meeting pointed out that the city gets its drinking water from sources that include the Potomac River.